etomlin27/Project4_Hydrophone/README.md

 ## Problem Statement:

 To understand the effect of various weather and natural phenomenon on ambient noise in the ocean envronment, it is necessary to be able to analize audio signals taken underwater.
 These signals area available via the Ocean Observatories Project' publically available hydrophone arrays attached to their ocean observitory platforms.
 Using a power spectral density versus frequency chart, the effects of weather can be visualized.
-Additionally, frequency spectrograms can allow a visual comparison between other sources of background noise including underwater volcanic activity, marine mammal vocalizations, and geologic activity (earthquakes.)
+Additionally, frequency spectrograms can allow a visual comparison between other sources of background noise including underwater geological activity including volcanic activity or earthquakes, marine mammal vocalizations, and airgun streamers.

 ## Backround/ Solution/ Results: